UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 ### LPAC has support for the following custom checkout page plugins:

-- WooFunnels Funnel Builder Plugin for WordPress
+- Funnel Builder for WordPress by FunnelKit
 - FunnelKit (AeroCheckout)
 - Fluid Checkout for WooCommerce
 - Online Ordering System For Restaurants & Local Retail by Orderable